 Any gas or mixture with the exception of oxygen or air released into a confined space can displace oxygen to concentrations below that needed for breathing.
 This is not limited to inert gases such as nitrogen, helium, or argon, but can be any gas, e.g. hydrogen.
-Oxygen concentrations that are less than 19.5% are identified as oxygen deficient.
+Typical oxygen concentrations that are less than 19.5% are identified as oxygen deficient.
+There are less oxygen concentrations as oxygen deficient in some countries, e.g. 18% in Japan.